vttresearch/Finnish-building-stock-default-structural-data/README.md

 ## `data/materials.csv`

-This file defines the different `structure_materials`, links them to the appropriate `frame_material`, as well as contains their necessary thermal properties.
+This file defines the different `structure_materials`, maps them to a corresponding `frame_material`, as well as contains their necessary thermal properties.
 Minimum and maximum values found in the literature are reported for density (kg/m3), specific heat (J/kgK), and thermal conductivity (W/mK).
+The `material_notes` column contains notes about which corresponding material from the sources was used for the technical parameters, but occasionally describes assumptions or generalisations as well.

 Sources include:
 - Primary source [`Rakennusmateriaalisen rakennusfysikaaliset ominaisuudet`](https://urn.fi/URN:NBN:fi:tty-201505131277) by Katariina Laine 2010.